godatadriven/godatadriven-blog/content/samba-configuration.md

 To summarize the steps:

+1. Allow the CDH install user to sudo samba-tool.
+This is required for operations on the principal names.

 1. Install a CDH version with Cloudera Manager without configuring security.
 Make sure that the cluster works.

 1. Install the Java Cryptography Extension (JCE)

 1. Create a Kerberos principal and keytab file for Cloudera Manager Server and copy them to the correct directory

-1. Because the default script distributed with Cloudera generates the certificates using a Kerberos KDC, we had to write a script which can generate these certificates by talking to our Samba AD.
+1. Because the default script distributed with Cloudera generates the certificates using a MIT Kerberos KDC, we had to write a script which can generate these certificates by talking to our Samba AD KDC which is Heimdal based.
 This script is the following:

 		#!/usr/bin/env bash